 👉 Tip: If you regularly share updates on Facebook, Twitter or Instagram, you can add this type of dynamic content to your newsletter to boost engagement.
 Read here how to embed social media posts in your newsletter using MailerLite’s drag & drop editor.

 Give your readers the privilege of always being the first to know about openings, new collections or installations, local events, premium or limited edition prints and more.
 This exclusive benefit also makes for a good call to action for people to sign up for your art newsletter.

-In the examples underneath, you'll see how ARTDEX and Art Basel share the latest art news.
+In the examples underneath, you'll see how Art Basel and JUNIQE share the latest art news.

 👉 Tip: Do you organize events, but you're unsure how to promote them using email marketing campaigns?
 Our email marketing guide for event organizers tells you exactly how you can attract visitors and make your event a great success!